Cisco-Talos/Mussels/README.md

     > `python3 -m pip install -e --user ./Mussels`

-Once installed in "edit" mode, any changes you make to your clone of the Mussels code will be immediately usable simply by running the `mussels` commands.
+Once installed in "edit" mode, any changes you make to your clone of the Mussels code will be immediately usable simply by running the `mussels` / `msl` commands.

 ### Conduct